Isylwin/bonobo/README.md

 # Todo

-- Assert function in order to facilitate testing of assembled Bonobo code
+- Bonobo program which tests its own language
 - Error handling for token streaming
 - Error handling for AST parsing
 - Error handling for Compiler